-If vacuum, exhaust, oil or coolant leaks develop, indicating a need for component/gasket or seal replacement, the repairs can generally be made with the engine in the vehicle.
+If vacuum, exhaust, oil or coolant leaks indicating develop, need component/gasket or seal replacement, the repairs can generally be made with the engine in the vehicle.
 The inlet and exhaust manifold gaskets, sump gasket, crankshaft oil seals and cylinder head gasket are all accessible with the engine in place.